-Brant's Response Against Violence Everywhere (B.R.A.V.E) thanks the many agencies and organizations who provided data for this handbook.
+Brant's Response Against Violence Everywhere (B.R.A.V.E) thanks the many agencies and organizations who provided data for this handbook

-Grateful thanks to the City of Brantford for providing the funding for the 2018 Refrigerator Door.
+Grateful thanks to the City of Brantford and Ministry of Children.
+Community and Social Services (MCCSS) for providing the funding for the Refrigerator Door.